 New York circa 1915.
 "Brooklyn Bridge, East River and skyline."
 The Woolworth Building stars in this Lower Manhattan view, with the Singer, Bankers Trust, Hudson Terminal, Municipal and Park Row buildings as understudies.
 5x7 inch dry plate glass negative, Detroit Publishing Company.
 View full size.

-195 Broadway (AT&T or whatever they called it-- the white bldg just right of midspan of the bridge) has been expanded north to Fulton St, so can't be much before 1922; the Cotton Exchange at 60 Beaver St doesn't seem to be there, so not later than 1923.
+195 Broadway (AT&T or whatever they called it-- the white bldg just right of midspan of the bridge) has been expanded north to Fulton St, so can't be much before 1922; the Cotton Exchange at 60 Beaver St isn't there, so not later than 1923.
+(The Cotton Exchange is the building with the columned top and blank east wall near the left edge of the 1960 aerial.)

 New York Stock Exchange Addition from 1922 is there.